 Whether you look at these forested landscapes from a distance, or get right in on the ground, they are a joy to gaze upon and the rich air they generate smells sweet and cool.

 This kind of natural habitat is home to many wild creatures.
 Black bears roam the hills eating berries and gather in fall to feast on the salmon spawning in the river valleys.
-Timber wolves cruise the outer beaches looking for black-tailed deer, raccoons, mink and other small mammals.
+Coastal wolves cruise the outer beaches looking for black-tailed deer, raccoons, mink and other small mammals.